 Lafayette’s statue is on the southeast corner of the square, and was erected in 1891 to honor the former Marquis de La Fayette (aka Marie-Joseph Paul Yves Roch Gilbert du Motier), who volunteered (serving as a General) in the American Revolution, helped bring in French support for our revolution, and then helped encourage countries, including France, to become democracies; thus he became the Hero of the Two Worlds.
 After being jailed in France after their revolution, released by Napoleon, serving and then declining many roles in France, he later took a rock star tour of the U.S. and had many landmarks named after him.

 The northeast corner of the park holds the statue of Brigadier General Thaddeus Kosciuszko, erected 1910.
 A friend of Thomas Jefferson’s, from Poland, he served as a colonel in the revolutionary war.
 He was promoted later after he designed West Point.
-In Poland, he led the Kościuszko Uprising, was captured, later pardoned, then returned to the U.S. He wanted to return to Poland for family and a political emergency, and apparently Thomas Jefferson procured him a false passport to do so [will confirm].
-Finally, he tried to leave in his will money to free and educate former slaves; after three times at the U.S. Supreme Court, the money went to an educational institution in New Jersey for African-Americans.
+In Poland, he led the Kościuszko Uprising, was captured and later pardoned, and he then returned to the U.S. Later, he wanted to return to Poland for family and a political emergency, and apparently Thomas Jefferson procured him a false passport to do so [! – needs confirming].
+In his later days, he tried to leave in his will money to free and educate former slaves.
+Finally, after three times at the U.S. Supreme Court, the money went to an educational institution in New Jersey for African-Americans.
 Btw – I have never seen a bushy mustache on a statue before.
+Kudos to Polish artist Antoni Popiel.

 I never knew.
 Cool.